Planning to achieve a “dry month” away from alcohol?

-I’ve not had an alcoholic drink now for over a year – and it started out with an alcohol free month.
+I’ve not had an alcoholic drink now for over 500 days – and it started out with an alcohol free month.

 I didn’t need to quit drinking (although it probably would have reached that stage eventually, had I kept going).
 I simply did the month, started to notice some real benefits, and decided to continue.

 I don’t see myself as “in recovery,” nor believe I was an “alcoholic” (in the “stashing vodka in the filing cabinet and living a life of chaos” type way).